Time in Willow Creek: 6 weeks

 “Coming right up!”
 Jase got up and ordered the drinks.
 He told the bartender not to made them strong and brought them back to the table.
 “All right…Juice on the Rocks for everyone.”
 He placed a glass in front of each.

 Although Juliana had never stepped a foot inside of a bar, she knew where she was and had figured out which “drinks” Hillary was referring to.
 Her only experience with drinking was from the festivals.
 The adults would drink and were very merry.
-She knew some adults drank at home too, but her parents didn’t.
+Her parents didn’t.
 Her timid hand reached out to take the glass.
 Part of her was excited about taking her first drink as this would be the first “adult” thing she had ever done.
 But, the other part of her was a bit lamentable.
-This adult life was going to be in direct contrast of her youth.
-It was a good thing.
-But, although there were many painful memories that she would be more than glad to forget, there were many sweet memories she held dear that she would never be able to relive.
+Growing up, she had dreams about things she wanted to do when she grew up.
+Adult life was going to be nothing like she imagined.
+Mostly, it was a good thing, but there were people she loved missing from those dreams.

-“Yes,” Juliana replied and raised the glass to her lips.
-She took a small sip and enjoyed the sweetness of the drink.
-Then she squeezed her eyes shut when the bitter after taste danced on her tongue.
+“Yes.”
+She raised the glass to her lips and took a small sip.
+The sweetness of the drink was nice.
+She squeezed her eyes shut when the bitter aftertaste assaulted her tongue.

-Jase began talking about something at work while Juliana’s eyes began to roam around the club.
-She saw that there were many pieces of art around and wanted to go check them out.
-“I can look,” she asked while pointing at a painting.
+Jase began talking to Hillary while Juliana’s eyes began to roam around the club.
+There were many pieces of art around and wanted to go check them out.
+“I can look?” she asked while pointing at a painting.

-Juliana was a bit startled by him as people normally didn’t strike up conversations with her.
+Juliana was a bit startled by him.
+People normally didn’t strike up conversations with her.
 But, she thought he had a kind face.
 She smiled at him and went back to viewing the portrait.

 “I’m sorry.
 I didn’t mean to scare you.
 It’s just that people don’t normally come to a bar to look at art, so I saw we had something in common.”

 Juliana kept looking at the artwork.
-She had no clue what this dude was saying, but she thought he had a nice voice.
+She had no clue what this dude was saying, but he had a nice voice too.

 “It is very nice to meet you, Juliana.
 That’s a really beautiful name.
 If you don’t mind me asking…where are you from?
 I couldn’t help but notice your accent.”